fj317/PumpBot/README.md

  ### Possible Future Features
  - GUI which graphs the price of the selected coin pair in real time.
  - Give user the ability to manually cash out the coin (would automatically setup sell order at current price).
- - Add safety net (stop loss) so that if coin price falls quickly you will not lose additional money.